jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

     def test_joe():

-  the :ref:`factory function<test person factory>` can make a string_ for any person I want when I give it the first name, last name, sex and year of birth.
+  the :ref:`factory function<extract person function>` can make a string_ for any person I want when I give it the first name, last name, sex and year of birth.

 * I open a new terminal_ then change directories to ``person``